OFS/opae-sdk/doc/src/fpga_tools/fpgadiag/README.md

 `--warm-fpga-cache -H; --cool-fpga-cache -M`

-    Attempt to prime the cache with hits.
+    Try to prime the cache with hits.
 The default=off.
-Attempt to prime the cache with misses.
+Try to prime the cache with misses.
 The default=off.

 `--cool-cpu-cache, -C`

-    Attempt to prime the cpu cache with misses.
+    Try to prime the cpu cache with misses.
 The default=off.

 `--write-vc=, -w`

     Can be auto, vl0, vh0, vh1, random.
-The default=auto
+The default=auto.

 `--wrfence-vc=, -f`

     Can be auto, vl0, vh0, vh1, random.
-The default=`WRITE-VC`
+The default=`WRITE-VC`.

 `--alt-wr-pattern, -l`